Toilet in MP anganwadi serves as midday meal kitchen

 What's more shocking is that food is cooked regularly there, and served to the children as well.

-Rajkumari Yogi, a staff of the anganwadi centre told IANS that they don't have any other space than a section of the toilet to cook the midday meal.
+Rajkumari Yogi, a staff of the anganwadi centre told the news agency IANS that they don't have any other space than a section of the toilet to cook the midday meal.

 She also informed although the issue pertaining to the lack of cooking space was raised several times, no suitable action was taken.
 Therefore, they were compelled to continue cooking in the toilet.